blazium-engine/blazium-docs/index.rst

 We haven't set up translated docs yet, so either submit an issue or pull request on the `GitHub repository <https://github.com/blazium-engine/blazium-docs/issues>`_ or check the `Godot translated documentation <https://hosted.weblate.org/engage/godot-engine/>`_.
-Help them and us translate docs into your language over there or talk to us on the ``#documentation`` channel on the `Blazium Discord <https://chat.blazium.app/>`_!
+Help them and us translate docs into your language over there or talk to us on the on the `Blazium Discord <https://chat.blazium.app/>`_!

-.. centered:: |weblate_widget|
+.. .. centered:: |weblate_widget|

 ..
 Offline documentation
 .. ---------------------